CPRB Board Profiles

 Aleisha Enemark completed her Bachelor of Science in Pharmaceutical Sciences at the University of British Columbia followed by a Pharmacy Practice Residency with Northern Health.
-Since 2010, she has served as the Northern Health Residency Coordinator since 2010.
-In addition to coordinating the Residency Program and student placements, she has precepted residents and students in both acute and ambulatory rotations.
-She currently precepts residents and students in a tiered teaching rotation.
+Since 2010, she has served as the Northern Health Residency Coordinator.
+In addition to coordinating the Residency Program and student placements, she has precepted residents and students in both acute and ambulatory rotations and precepts residents and students in a tiered teaching rotation.
 Aleisha is a member of the BC Pharmacy Practice Residency Programs Committee and a Clinical Instructor with UBC.
 She also facilitates small group sessions with the Northern Medical Program.

-Aleisha served as a Board Member to the BC College of Pharmacists 2013-15 and has been a member of the BC College of Pharmacists Practice Review Committee since 2014.
+Aleisha served as a Board Member to the BC College of Pharmacists and a member of the BC College of Pharmacists Practice Review Committee.
 She has acted as Northern Chapter Chair for CSHP-BC Branch and is a member of the CPRB Standards working group.